 An accountability group exists to help people of God stay pure and faithful in their daily walk with Him and help them overcome temptations, sin, and other troubling issues.
 It provides a context to live out James 5:16, “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous man is powerful and effective”.
-Printable Version link at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 Most definitely!
 The hardest problem for ministers is to find a group of individuals who genuinely care for one another and can keep things confidential.
 An accountability group of ministers is especially good since many share or struggle with the same issues.
 Some issues, such as stress and burnout are commonly shared.
 One survey shows that one in every five ministers has a major moral problem.
 Another survey reports the responses from ministers who have committed adultery.
 They discovered 5 things they had in common:

 There are many benefits and blessings in belonging to an accountability group.
 Listed below are some of these:

 An accountability group helps you to be open (and vulnerable) by allowing you to give direct feedback on how to improve.
 You allow this person to call you “to account,” and tell you the truth.
 To make oneself accountable requires a great amount of trust and confidence with the group members.
 There is nothing worse than sharing something “very personal” with another person, only to find out later that they cannot keep things confidential.
 Many Christians have been “wounded” by other Christians brothers and sisters who were not trustworthy.
 Growth can only occur when there is absolutely 100% trust and confidence with members in the group.